Discover how easily agentic AI can enhance your business productivity.

 Cost considerations

-• RPA: Typically lower initial costs, making it accessible for many organizations.
+• RPA: Typically lower initial costs, making it highly accessible.

 • IPA: Higher costs than RPA due to the integration of AI and machine learning capabilities.